airbytehq/terraform-provider-airbyte/docs/resources/source_mssql.md

 Optional:

-- `data_to_sync` (String) must be one of ["Existing and New", "New Changes Only"]; Default: "Existing and New" What data should be synced under the CDC.
-"Existing and New" will read existing data as a snapshot, and sync new changes through CDC.
-"New Changes Only" will skip the initial snapshot, and only sync new changes through CDC.
-- `initial_waiting_seconds` (Number) Default: 300
-The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
+- `initial_waiting_seconds` (Number) The amount of time the connector will wait when it launches to determine if there is new data to sync or not.
 Defaults to 300 seconds.
 Valid range: 120 seconds to 1200 seconds.
 Read about <a href="https://docs.airbyte.com/integrations/sources/mysql/#change-data-capture-cdc">initial waiting time</a>.
-- `snapshot_isolation` (String) must be one of ["Snapshot", "Read Committed"]; Default: "Snapshot" Existing data in the database are synced through an initial snapshot.
-This parameter controls the isolation level that will be used during the initial snapshotting.
-If you choose the "Snapshot" level, you must enable the <a href="https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server">snapshot isolation mode</a> on the database.
+Default: 300

 <a id="nestedatt--configuration--replication_method--scan_changes_with_user_defined_cursor"></a>